Why are false alarms an issue?

 - And user error

-An alarm user shall be subject to warnings, administrative fees and suspension of Police response depending on the number of false alarms emitted from an alarm system within each one (1) year period from the date of registration or renewal based upon the following schedule:
+An alarm user shall be subject to warnings, and administrative fees, depending on the number of false alarms emitted from an alarm system within each one (1) year period from the date of registration or renewal based upon the following schedule:

 Fees for False Alarms

-In addition, an alarm user whose alarm system causes a request for police response to a false alarm to a non-registered alarm site (whether suspended or never acquired) will be subject to an administrative fee of $200.00, in addition to any other administrative fees.
+In addition, an alarm user whose alarm system causes a request for police response to a false alarm to a non-registered alarm site will be subject to an administrative fee of $200.00, in addition to any other administrative fees.

-The Alarm Coordinator will notify the alarm user in writing after the first, second and third false alarm incidents within a one (1) year period.
+The Alarm Coordinator will notify the alarm user in writing after false alarm incidents occur.

-An alarm user may appeal the assessment of an administrative fee, suspension or request reinstatement to the Alarm Coordinator.
+An alarm user may appeal the assessment of an administrative fee to the Alarm Coordinator.
 An appeal fee of $25.00 will accompany the appeal by the alarm user.
 Appeal fees will be returned to the alarm user if the appeal is upheld.